 The Empowering Newcastle business program will offer practical guidance through energy audits, carbon accounting, renewable energy uptake, EV transition, and circular economy initiatives, delivered via workshops, tailored advice, case studies, and partnerships with industry and energy experts, to assist Newcastle businesses to transition to net zero.

-The draft Climate Action Plan 2030 is now on public exhibition, and we’re inviting you to have your say between 4 February and 4 March 2026.
+The draft Climate Action Plan 2030 was on public exhibition between 4 February and 4 March 2026.

-• Share your vision for what a net zero Newcastle looks and feels like by answering one of our prompts below.
+• Sharing your vision for what a net zero Newcastle looks and feels like

-• Join us to learn more and ask questions at our community workshop.
+• Joining us to learn more at our community workshop

-All feedback received during the exhibition period will be considered before the final Climate Action Plan 2030 is presented to Council for adoption.
+All feedback received during the exhibition period is now being considered and will inform the final Climate Action Plan 2030.

 Subscribe to Newcastle Connect